2023 Solar Incentives Guide for Egelston, MI - Tax Credits & Rebates

 Federal Solar Incentives

 Curious how the ITC might apply to your specific situation?
-Contact your local Egelston solar panel installation expert to get more information.
+Reach out to your local Egelston solar panel installer to get more information.

-The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
-The new Clean Energy Credit extends until 2035.
-American homeowners can now apply for a 30% credit for solar systems that began installation on or after January 1, 2022 and will be done by December 31, 2032.
-This new credit will then see a slight annual decrease until its expiration.
-The expansion to the program also makes it easier to get credit for energy storage systems, beginning in 2023.
+The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as retitling it the Clean Energy Credit).
+The new Clean Energy Credit is valid until 2035.
+Homeowners are now eligible for a 30% credit for solar systems installed between 2022 and 2032.
+The credit will then see a slight annual decrease until its expiration.
+Starting in 2023, the expansion will also make credits for energy storage systems even easier to claim.

 Click here to learn more about the new Inflation Reduction Act.
-The best way to learn more about how the new Clean Energy Credit applies to you is to talk with your local Egelston solar panel company.
+Your local Egelston solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives